muzzley/muzzley-mqtt/README.md

 var client = muzzleyMqtt.connect(mqttOptions);

 client.on('connect', function () {
+  //creat a topic with options
   var topic = new muzzleyMqtt.topic(topicOptions.version, topicOptions.namespace, topicOptions.options);
+  //stringify it to subscribe
   client.subscribe(topic.stringify(), function(err, granted){
     //Handle subscription
   });
 };

-client.on('message', function(topic, message){
+client.on('message', function(topic, OldMessage){
+  //process the topic
+  var parsedTopic = Topic.parse(topic);
+  //process and create a return message (add custom logic) var returnMessage = {};

-  client.emit('wrapMessage', message, function(err, wrappedMessage){
+  client.emit('wrapMessage', oldMessage, returnMessage, function(err, wrappedMessage){
       //If the message is a read, wrappedMessage will have the _cid already set
+      //Also the message will be an 'i' message
-      //Now you only need to handle all the other message properties (namely io and data)
+      //Now you only need to stringify it and publish client.publish(topic, JSON.stringify(wrappedMessage));

-      //After processing the message if you want you can then perform a publish on the topic client.publish(topic, JSON.stringify(wrappedMessage));
   });
 });